umenobefes/FestivalManagementWeb/README.md

 We recommend granting the principal `Contributor` **and** `User Access Administrator` on the subscription (or a single `Owner` assignment if that fits your policies).
 The combination keeps resource changes limited to deployment tasks while permitting the GitHub Action to grant the managed identity the monitoring roles it needs.

+> **💡 Recommended:** Run the following commands in [Azure Cloud Shell](https://shell.azure.com) (Bash mode) for the best experience.
+Multi-line commands work correctly there.
+>
+> **Note:** The `--sdk-auth` flag will show a deprecation warning.
+This is expected and can be safely ignored - the flag still works and is required for the current GitHub Actions workflow.

 1. Sign in to Azure and locate the subscription you plan to use:
    ```bash
    az login